 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Yep, you read that right.
 Oxfam Charity Gifts (opens in new tab) help fight poverty around the world by providing families with goats, pigs and chickens to help them get started.
 They also provide training to help people grow more crops, raise more animals and earn more income.

-Looking for the perfect gift for a foodie?
-Look no further than this adorable whale butter dish.
-Bonus: any profits from products bought through the RNLI online shop go to the charity, and they have some surprisingly lovely homeware if you want to do some guilt free Christmas shopping for yourself!
+After the perfect gift for a foodie?
+Look no further than this adorable whale butter dish (opens in new tab).
+Bonus: any profits from products bought through the RNLI online shop (opens in new tab) go to the charity, and it has some supremely lovely homeware if you want to do some guilt-free Christmas shopping for yourself.

 Find more beauty gifts in our buying guide.